Alpine Tips

 New school layering - have an “action suit” when you're moving fast, and a big puffy jacket to put over everything when you stop.
 Here’s just about everything you need to know about the belay jacket.

-The concept of a belay jacket has various origin stories, but many people credit American climber Mark Twight with popularizing the idea.
-Old school layering used to be something like: base layer, fleece or wool, hard shell on top.
-But with a belay jacket, you dress more like a minimalist cross-country skier - if you are out for a ski session, even when it's really cold, you don't need much in the way of layering, because you're maintaining your heat through movement.
+But with a belay jacket, you dress more like a minimalist cross-country skier - when skiing, you don't need much in the way of layering, because you're maintaining your heat through movement.
 But if you stop for more than a few minutes, you better have something to put on.

 Read More